Why QA Testing is Essential for Software Development

 Getting quality checks done in time, prevents you from high risks.
 You are ensuring the customer that the project will be done within the budget and schedule.

-Some expenses arise within QA testing processes.
+Some expenses arise within QA measurement processes.
 These expenses are less than the costs that occur when the customer finds the defect.
 The failure rates show you how to deal with a specific situation.
 For example, is the project worth spending more money on bug fixing or it is better to ditch the project.

 Keeping it fresh:

 As the programmers stand too close to the product, it needs to be reviewed from another point of view.
 Here comes the quality engineer to make the revision.
 Instead of waiting for the completion of the product QA testers find and fix errors as early as possible.

 In other cases, the code would not be fresh in a developer’s mind.
 To ensure that the project is up to date, QA tester works jointly with the development team.
 By testing each portion in different stages, they supervise the complete process.

 The overall success of the product immensely depends on its ability to win the market.
 Therefore, QA resolves problems that may occur before reaching the consumer market.

 Keep in mind that there is a considerable difference between the checkups that developers and QA engineers do.
 Developers focus on finding ways to solve a problem efficiently and with elegance.

 Quality engineers do the opposite.
 They concentrate on finding all possible ways to make it fail.
 Developers make solutions and keep those solutions as detailed as possible.
-Quality engineers analyse if those solutions are usable by real people.
+Quality engineers analyze if those solutions are usable by real people.

 The customers may use them in most peculiar ways.
 Developers concentrate on technologies, and quality engineers are customer-oriented.

 Every developer needs to be confident about their product.
 This precious confidence is given by the QA testers in a development life cycle.
 In other words, ensure that the product behaves itself as we want it to be.